Prestonsburg, Kentucky, bus crash: Response

 National Guard and other authorities and agencies responded to the disaster.
-On March 5, 1958, governor Happy Chandler ordered 500 nationals guardsmen from 9 different cities to join the effort to find those still missing.
+On March 5, 1958, governor Happy Chandler ordered 500 national guardsmen from 9 different cities to join the effort to find those still missing.
 The bus was finally located by Navy divers, and removed from the river 53 hours later.

 Victims

-Twenty-two children escaped the bus in the first few minutes as it became fully submerged in the raging flood stage waters and made it safely out of the river.
+Twenty-two children escaped the bus in the first few minutes as it sank into the raging floodwaters and made it safely out of the river.
 However, 26 other children and the bus driver drowned.